tgrant06/GradeMaster/README.md

 To be determined...

 ## Info
+### WinClient
+The WinClient (based on WinUi 3) will be discontinued for now, in favor of the comming .Net MAUI Client.

 ### Development State
 YourGT is currently in a very early developmental state. <br>

 ### Supported Platforms
-The Desktop GUI Client is currently limited to Windows only.
+The Desktop GUI Client is currently limited to Windows only. <br>
+Support for other platforms will follow.

 <br>